valkey-io/valkey-doc/docs/reference/cluster-spec.md

 signal specific conditions.
-The cluster bus is also used in order to propagate Pub/Sub messages across the cluster and to orchestrate manual failovers when requested by users (manual failovers are failovers which are not initiated by the Redis Cluster failure detector, but by the system administrator directly).
+The cluster bus is also used in order to propagate Pub/Sub messages across the cluster and to orchestrate manual failovers when requested by users (manual failovers are failovers which are not initiated by the Valkey Cluster failure detector, but by the system administrator directly).

 Since cluster nodes are not able to proxy requests, clients may be redirected